Patna Municipal Corporation

-Patna Municipal Corporation (PMC) is the civic body that governs Patna, the capital of Bihar in India.Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Patna Municipal Corporation consists of democratically elected members, is headed by a Mayor, and administers the city's infrastructure, public services, and supplies.
+The Patna Municipal Corporation abbr.
+PMC, also known as Patna Nagar Nigam, is the urban local governing body responsible for the administration of Patna, the capital city of Bihar, India.
+It is one of the oldest municipal corporations in eastern India and is responsible for civic infrastructure, sanitation, urban planning, public health, drainage, solid waste management and municipal services within the city.

+The corporation functions under the provisions of the Patna Municipal Corporation Act, 1951, and is headed by a Mayor, while executive functions are carried out by the Municipal Commissioner appointed by the Government of Bihar.

 History

 The Patna Municipality, was established on 2 November 1864.
 Sir Khan Bahadur Khuda Bakhsh was elected as the first honorary vice chairman of the municipality under the Former Governor General of India George Robinson's cabinet in 1880.
 It was renamed to Patna City Municipality in 1917.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Patna City Municipality along with Patna Administrative Committee and Patna Bankipur Joint Water Works Committee were substituted by the Patna Municipal Corporation (PMC), which came into force on 15 August 1952 under the provision of the Patna Municipal Act, 1951.
 The first election of the PMC councilors were held in March 1954, but they came in office on 1 February 1955.